clayrisser/green-docker/README.md

 # Green Docker

-A super efficient and optimized way to build containers using Docker best practices
+Make the most efficient Docker image using best practices

 Cut back on greenhouse emissions by writing good code